San Marino in the Eurovision Song Contest 2025: Semi-finals

-The artists which progressed to the semi-finals were publicly announced by SMRTV over three days: the acts for the first and second semi-finals were revealed on 29 January 2025, followed by the artists competing in the third and fourth semi-finals on 30 January 2025, and the acts coming in the fifth and sixth semi-finals and the Sanmmarinese semi-final on 31 January 2025.
+The artists who progressed to the semi-finals were publicly announced by SMRTV over three days: the acts for the first and second semi-finals were revealed on 29 January 2025, followed by the artists competing in the third and fourth semi-finals on 30 January 2025, and the acts coming in the fifth and sixth semi-finals and the Sammarinese semi-final on 31 January 2025.
 The shows were filmed between 13 and 15 February 2025 and aired between 17 and 21 February 2025.
 One finalist was selected from each semi-final, and three acts from each semi-final were selected to move on to the second chance round.

-Ahead of the semi-finals a total of thirteen artists subsequently withdrew their planned entries in the contest, including Serafín Zubiri who cited a scheduling conflict between his scheduled semi-final and an previously scheduled concert, and Grisana who cited a changed focus towards new music and upcoming projects.
+Ahead of the semi-finals a total of thirteen artists subsequently withdrew their planned entries in the contest, including Serafín Zubiri who cited a scheduling conflict between his scheduled semi-final and a previously scheduled concert, and Grisana who cited a changed focus towards new music and upcoming projects.
 An additional ten artists were subsequently added to the line-up for the semi-finals to replace those withdrawn acts.